Updated June 12, 2023

-“The Simpler the chart the better it is”.
-Excel Column chart straight forward tells the story of a single variable and does not create any sort of confusion in terms of understanding.
+“The Simpler the chart, the better it is”.
+Excel Column chart straight forward tells the story of a single variable and does not confuse understanding.

 Types of Column Chart in Excel

-There are totally 5 types of column charts available in excel.
-Go to Insert tab and click on the COLUMN.
+There are totally 5 types of column charts available in Excel.
+Go to the Insert tab and click on the COLUMN.

 - 2-D Column and 2-D stacked column chart